tkn-tub/bioelectrodynamics/README.md

 It is a cell array of char streams.
 - `lb`: Array of doubles for the lower bounds of the reactions.
 - `ub`: Array of doubles for the upper bounds of the reactions.
+- `S` matrix: the stoichiometric matrix
+  - If a component of `S`, denoted as $S_{ij}$, is negative, metabolite $i$ is a reactant in reaction $j$, and the absolute value represents the amount consumed.​
+  - $S_{ij}>0$ denotes metabolite $i$ is a product in reaction $j$, and the absolute value represents the amount produced.​
+  - $S_{ij}=0$ denotes metabolite $i$ does not participate in reaction $j$.

+- `b`: Array of doubles for the accumulation (positive) or depletion (negative) of the corresponding metabolites.
+The value of '0' Indicates no concentration change.
+- `csense`: List of indicators whether the `b` vector is a lower bound ('G'), upper bound ('L'), or hard constraint 'E' for the metabolites.
+It is a cell array of char.
+- `c`: Array of double to define the linear objective.
+- `osenseStr`: The objective sense either 'max' for maximisation or 'min' for minimisation.

 Related to gene description: